100func/pyfiledb/README.md

 I am one of them.
 This pyfiledb is a simple way to mark a file path with an arbitrary hashtag, just like YouTube or Instagram.
 You can search for files by adding any hashtag to the file's path.

-You can search for hashtags by adding any hashtag to the path of the file, like YouTube or Instagram.
-It has three interfaces (API, CLI, and GUI), and all of them are completely free.
+It has three interfaces (API, CLI, and GUI), and all of them are completely free.(MIT License)
-All of them are distributed completely free of charge.
-(MIT License)

 ## Using API
 Install pyfiledb.